 Turner was put on trial and found guilty of conspiracy, insurrection, and murder.
 He was sentenced to death and executed by hanging on November 11, 1831.
 After his execution, Turner’s body was flayed, beheaded, and quartered as part of a gruesome spectacle meant to deter future rebellions.

-See also How long to cook sweet potato fries in air fryer
+See also How long to cook chicken in slow cooker on low

 The Nat Turner Rebellion had a significant impact on the United States.
 The uprising intensified the fear and paranoia among slaveholders, leading to stricter laws and regulations against enslaved African Americans.
 It also fueled debates about slavery and abolition and contributed to the growing divide between the North and the South in the lead up to the American Civil War.